Srishti-j18/adaptive-video/notebooks/exec_policy.md

-### 2. Execute the experiment for the Netflix Policy:
+### Execute the experiment for the buffer based policy

 On the "router", set a constant bit rate of 5000 Kbits/second with